FAQs

 Singing Lessons are based on the following foundation principles of good vocal technique:

-• Vocal Breath Support and Management,
+• Breath Support and Management for vocal needs

-• Vocal Articulation, diction and ‘accenting’ requirements
+• Articulation, diction and ‘accenting’ requirements for singing

 • Improvement in vocal range and vocal projection by the application of new singing skills.